el-yawd/el-yawd/README.md

 Hi!
 It's Great to have you here.

 I'm a software developer trying to not only make things work, but doing it in the right way.
-I'm currently focused in back-end development, mainly with Nestjs and Spring boot, and functional programming with Haskell.
+I'm currently focused in functional programming with Haskell and distributed systems.
 Talk to me about any computer-related (just don't try to make me use Windows).
 I never get tired :)

 ## 💪 GitHub Stats